ComputationalGenomics/FairPRS/README.md

 For access point 3 (`--access prs`), one file containing the following data is required:
 - EID - First column contains the sample IDs.
 - PRS - Second column should contain all the PRS scores.
-- Population IDs - Third column should have the phenotype.
+- Population IDs - Third column should have the ancestries / population groups (eg. White, Black, Asian).
+(Please make sure this column's header is 'ancs'.
+Can be strings or integers.)
-- Phenotype - Fourth column should contain the phenotype (Please make sure this column's header is 'pheno')
+- Phenotype - Fourth column should contain the phenotype (Please make sure this column's header is 'pheno'.
+Can be either integer or float )
 - Covariates - The remaining columns should contain the covariates to include (e.g Age, Sex, PCs).
 Based on the covariates flag the number of these to be included can be selected.

 Similarly to the previous access point, if started at access point 2, all required files are generated in step 1 except for the population IDs (which are provided as part of the demo data).